ietf-tools/common/CONTRIBUTING.md

 #### Python Tests

 * Reasonably comprehensive test suites should be written and committed to the project repository.
-* Projects written for Django should use Django's test facility, in files tests.py in each application directory.
-* Other projects, written in Python, should use Python's doctests or unittest framework.
+* Projects written in Python, should use Python's doctests or unittest framework.
-* Other projects should use the best practice for the respective code environment for testing.
-* As of release 5.12.0, the Django test suite for the datatracker includes tests which measure the test suite's code, template, and URL coverage and fails if it drops below that of the latest release.
-When merged in, your code should not make the test coverage drop below the latest release.
-Please run the full test suite regularly, to keep an eye on your coverage numbers.
-* Please shoot for a test suite with at least 80% code coverage for new code, as measured by the built-in coverage tests for the datatracker or standalone use of ​coverage.py for other Python projects.
+* Please shoot for a test suite with at least 80% code coverage for new code, as measured by the built-in coverage tests for the IETF_PROJECT_NAME or standalone use of coverage.py for other Python projects.
 For non-Python projects, use the most appropriate test coverage measurement tool.
-* For the datatracker, aim for 100% test suite template coverage for new templates.
+* For the IETF_PROJECT_NAME, aim for 100% test suite template coverage for new templates.
 * When a reported functional bug is being addressed, a test must be written or updated to fail while the bug is present and succeed when it has been fixed, and made part of the bugfix.
 This is not applicable for minor functional bugs, typos or template changes.